Enrollment and Attendance FAQs

 What does it cost to attend WAVA?

 WAVA is a public school, so there is no tuition.
 We provide state-certified teachers and instructional materials.
 Students and families will be responsible for providing some common household materials (such as printer ink and paper).
 In addition, families are required to provide their own computers and internet access to participate in the program.
+Students qualifying for Free or Reduced Meals, or those receiving special education services through WAVA, qualify for a loaner laptop to complete schooling with our program.

 What is the attendance policy?

 WAVA works with families to achieve a positive attendance record that meets the required 180 instructional days.
+Per Washington Alternative Learning Experience requirements, students are required to maintain weekly contact with assigned teachers and staff.
+Additionally, WAVA staff expects students to attend all required live sessions and respond to school emails.

 Can our family take a vacation during the school year?